MilosM-web/Cookbook/db-migration/README.md

-Use all in one WP Migration plugin to import DB.
+Use All in one WP Migration plugin to import DB.